University of the West of Scotland presentation with their new course information.

 The NMC are redefining the standards that student midwives will need to meet in order to deliver evidence-based, compassionate and safe care at the point of registration.
 As part of this work, they have launched a 12-week Future Midwife Consultation on the draft standards 12th February 2019 and want to hear your views.

 Listen to the recorded Go To virtual meetings to engage with stakeholders discussing Scotland's approach to the new NMC Standards for Student Supervision and Assessment as part of the Future Nurse and Midwife Programme Board work plan.

 The Future Nurse and Midwife Programme Board has been established to support a "Once for Scotland" approach to the implementation of the new NMC standards.
 Visit the webpage to find links to minutes of the meetings of the programme board, an update on the work plan progress and the approved work plan outlining the workstreams, accountable officers and deliverables associated with a "Once for Scotland" approach.

-The Future Nurse and Midwife Programme Board communications group have published the first in a series of monthly newsletters.
+The Future Nurse and Midwife Programme Board communications group have published the third in a series of monthly newsletters.
 The latest edition (July 2019) focuses on updating you on the progress to date from the Future Nurse and Midwife Programme Board work plan.
 It also looks towards what current registrants can be doing now to prepare for supporting students in September 2020.

 To outline the continued support of AHPs with nurse education a newsletter supported by Susan Shandley (Programme Lead, AHP Practice Education Programme, NES) has been made available outlining role and responsibilities.